OctopusDeploy/docs/docs/deployments/patterns/rollbacks/dotnet-windows-rollbacks/index.md

 - Windows Service
 - Website

 Rolling back a database is out of the scope of this guide.
 As stated in this [article](https://octopus.com/blog/database-rollbacks-pitfalls), rolling back a database schema change could result in wrong or deleted data.
 This guide focuses on scenarios where there were no database changes, or the database changes are backward compatible.
+Because the database changes are out of scope for rollbacks, the database packages will be "skipped" during the rollback process.

 ## Existing Deployment Process